 Government authorities and third-party payors, such as private health insurers and health maintenance organizations, determine which medications they will cover and establish reimbursement levels.
 A primary trend in the healthcare industry is cost containment.
 Government authorities and third-party payors have attempted to control costs by limiting coverage and the amount of reimbursement for particular medications.
 Increasingly, third-party payors are requiring that drug companies provide them with predetermined discounts from list prices and are challenging the prices charged for medical products.
 Third-party payors may also seek additional clinical evidence, beyond the data required to obtain regulatory approval, demonstrating clinical benefits and value in specific patient populations before covering our products for those patients.
 We cannot be sure that coverage and adequate reimbursement will be available for any product that we commercialize and, if reimbursement is available, what the level of reimbursement will be.
 In some countries such as the U.S., greater cost-shifting from the payor to the patient is also a trend, and higher patient copayments or other administrative burdens could lead to reduced demand from patients or healthcare professionals.
-This could particularly be the case in a challenging economic climate, such as during the ongoing COVID-19 pandemic.
-Coverage and reimbursement may impact the demand for, or the price of, any product candidate for which we obtain regulatory approval.
+This could particularly be the case in a challenging economic climate.
+Coverage and reimbursement may impact the demand for, or the price of, any product candidate for which we obtain regulatory approval, and ultimately our ability to successfully commercialize any product candidate for which we obtain regulatory approval.